FIOpwK/ProjectPlanningExample/LexLogger/README.md

  # Security Requirements
  ["https://www.postgresql.org/docs/14/auth-password.html"]
- - to use user name mapping, specify the map=map-name in the options field in pg_hba.conf.
+ - to use user name mapping, specify the map=map-name in the options field in pg_hba.conf
+ - to check the currently stored password hashes, see system catalog pg_authid